-Our income is earned from hiring out Potters Fields Park; this enables us to provide award-winning facilities for everyone.
+Most of our income is earned from event hire; this enables us to provide award-winning facilities for everyone.
 We are committed to our parks and love to share them by offering a range of events as well as access to and education in horticulture, arboriculture and wildlife to local and wider communities.

 Potters Fields Park

 Potters Fields Park is a unique green open space by the Thames next to Tower Bridge.
 With its spacious lawns, whispering trees, quiet walkways and colourful wildlife-friendly gardens, it offers an oasis in the middle of London.